uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/sections/machine-code.md

 {interactive slug="mips-assembler" type="whole-page"}

-Copy and paste the plain output in the "Assembler Output" box into the box in this simulator interactive:
+Copy the plain output in the "Assembler Output" box and paste it into the box in this simulator interactive:

 {interactive slug="mips-simulator" type="whole-page"}